Where to Stay in Zurich First Time: Best Areas

 See more:

-Overall, Old Town is the best place to stay in Zurich for the first time because it has a super central location.
-If you stay here, you will be located in the middle of action, within walking distance to many famous attractions, as well as shopping, dining, and nightlife.
-It offers the widest range of accommodation options and home to some of the best hotel in the city.
+Personally, Old Town is the best place in Zurich for the first time due to its central location, proximity to many famous attractions, easy access to shopping, dining, and nightlife.
+It also offers the widest range of accommodations and is home to some of the city’s best hotels.

-Once you picked neighborhood to book hotel, you need to decide how many days in Zurich is enough?
-Well, if this is your first time, I recommend to spend at least 3-5 days in Zurich, this time will allow you explore the most famous attractions, enjoy food and drinks, and get the sense of the local history and culture.
+I also recommend to spend at least 3-5 days in Zurich, this time will allow you explore the most famous attractions, enjoy food and drinks, and get the sense of the local history and culture.
 You can always come back next time and discover more!

 Leave a Comment